Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Dirac Theory

 \subsection{Quaternion Form of Dirac Theory}

 The translation from spinor to quaternion can be extended to first order Dirac Theory and a Lagrangian\cite{rotelli}, and a full formalism developed.
 The Dirac $ \gamma^{\mu} $ translate just like other expressions in spinor equations.
-For example, the chiral representation giving equation (\ref{leap.qdirac.wave.eq}) corresponds to
+For example, the chiral representation giving equations (\ref{dirac.wave.eq}) and (\ref{leap.qdirac.wave.eq}) corresponds to

 and

 for $ k = 1,2,3 $, in the first order Dirac Equation

 where $ \zeta $ is a column vector containing two rows of quaternions.
 Clearly ``spin space'' transformations in Dirac Theory become transformations now on the $ Q^{\prime}_{\mu} $, the internal quaternion basis vectors.
 Such transformations will transform between various representations of the $ Q^{\prime}_{\mu} $.